carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - AWS CLI or SDK - Use Access Key ID (~username) and Secret Access Key (~password)
   - AWS CloudShell - CLI tool from AWS browser console - Require login to AWS

-- Temporary security credentials consist of the AWS access key ID, secret access key, and security token.

-  - IAM can assign temporary security credentials to provide users with temporary access to services/resources.

 - When creating a user's credentials, you can only see/download the credentials at the time of creation not after.
 - Access Keys can be retired, and new ones can be created in the event that secret access keys are lost
-- To create a user password, once the users have been created, choose the user you want to set the password for and from the User Actions drop list, click manage password.
-Here you can opt to create a generated or custom password.
-If generated, there is an option to force the user to set a custom password on next login.
-Once a generated password has been issued, you can see the password which is the same as the access keys.
-Its shown once only
+- To create an user password (loging in AWS console), once the users have been created,  you can opt to create a generated or custom password.
+  - If generated, there is an option to force the user to set a custom password on next login.
+  - Once a generated password has been issued, you can see the password which is the same as the access keys.
+Its shown once only.

 #### None IAM Users